trotzig/dot/README.md

 # Dot

-Dot is a framework for managing configuration of multiple shells, and dot files in general.
+Dot is a framework for managing large numbers of dotfile configurations.

-It was motivated by three goals:

-* Providing a way to gracefully degrade from `zsh` to `bash` in the event `zsh` wasn't available
-* Allowing easy switching between shells when pair programming (for example if one pair prefers `bash`)
-* Wanting to learn more about the idiosyncrasies of `bash` and `zsh`

-While it currently only supports `bash` and `zsh`, in theory there's nothing preventing it from supporting `csh` or others---there's just little motivation to do so as they are far less commonly used.
+It allows you to:

+* Organize your dotfile configurations in any manner you choose

+* Allow you to maintain dotfile configurations for different shells simultaneously (useful if you frequently log in to multiple systems with different available shells)

+* Specify how your configurations should be installed (where symlinks should point to, which repositories to clone, etc), making it easy to get set up on a new machine, and also making it easy remove your presence from that machine when you're done

 ## Installation

 Clone the repository:

-    git clone git://github.com/sds/dot.git
+    git clone git://github.com/sds/dot.git ~/.dotfiles

 Run the install script:

-    cd ~/dot
+    cd ~/.dotfiles
     ./install

 You're all set.
 Don't worry, Dot will backup any dot files it replaces.
+You can uninstall Dot and revert to your previous setup at any time by running the `uninstall` script within the Dot directory.

+    cd ~/.dotfiles
+    ./uninstall

 ## Organization

 Dot allows you to organize configuration settings into logical groups.
 The `plugins` directory contains a folder for each one of these groups (e.g. an `ssh` folder for SSH-related settings, or a `git` folder for git-related